ibm-cloud-docs/hybrid-workloads/hybrid-order-tutorial.md

 - Connecting to your {{site.data.keyword.satelliteshort}} location
 - Enabling the pod for usage

 The commitment term begins and you can start viewing billing information on {{site.data.keyword.Bluemix_notm}}.
-The pod is ready for workload deployments.
+The pod is almost ready for workload deployments.

 ## Next steps
 {: #next-step-prep}